simonen/obsidian/LINUX 1/SOFTWARE MANAGEMENT/Fedora Package Management.md

 #### Building an RPM Package From Source

-Packages
+Packages:
-rpm-build
+`rpm-build`
-rpmdevtools
+`rpmdevtools`

-The following steps will show how to build a package that installs a simple shell script in /usr/local/bin
+The following steps will show how to build a package that installs a simple shell script in `/usr/local/bin`

 The basic directory structure needs to be created